vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1071
 The wicked look utterly like men!
 Such close mimics we have never seen! *
-SM
+(S. Maharajan)

 1072
 More blessed than the good are the base,
 For they have no scruples.
-PS
+(P.S.
+Sundaram)

 1073
 The base are like the gods.
 They also do whatever they like.
-PS
+(P.S.
+Sundaram)

 1074
 The base are proud when they find men
 Meaner than themselves.
-PS
+(P.S.
+Sundaram)

 1075
 Fear is the base man's only code;
 Sometimes, greed a little. *
-PS, GU
+(P.S.
+Sundaram), (G.U.
+Pope)

 1076
 The base are like drum, for they sound off to others Every secret they hear. *
-SS
+(Satguru  Subramuniyaswami)

 1077
 The base won’t even shake their wet hands
-Unless their jaws are shaken with clenched fists. * SB, SS
+Unless their jaws are shaken with clenched fists. *
-Yes
+( Shuddhananda Bharatiar), (Satguru  Subramuniyaswami) Yes
 1078
 A word will move the noble;
 While the base, like sugarcane, must be crushed.
-PS
+(P.S.
+Sundaram)

 1079
 The base excel in finding faults of others
 When they see them well clothed and fed.
-NV, SS
+(N.V.K.
+Ashraf), (Satguru  Subramuniyaswami)

 1080
 What use are the base in a crisis,
 Save to rush and sell themselves?
-PS
+(P.S.
+Sundaram)

 Notes:
 1077.
-This couplet is well explained in this translation by SS: “The wretched are too inhospitable to even shake the moisture from their just-washed hands, unless the visitor can shatter their jaw with clenched fist”.
+This couplet is well explained in this translation by (Satguru  Subramuniyaswami): “The wretched are too inhospitable to even shake the moisture from their just-washed hands, unless the visitor can shatter their jaw with clenched fist”.

 Division III.
 Love
 109